Tromeo and Juliet

-Tromeo and Juliet is a 1997 American independent transgressive romantic black comedy film and a loose adaptation of William Shakespeare's Romeo & Juliet from Troma Entertainment.
-The film was directed by Lloyd Kaufman, edited by Todd Field, from a screenplay by Kaufman and James Gunn, who also served as associate director.
+Tromeo and Juliet is a 1996 American independent transgressive romantic black comedy film and a loose adaptation of the play Romeo and Juliet by William Shakespeare from Troma Entertainment.
+The film was directed by Lloyd Kaufman from a screenplay he co-wrote with James Gunn, who also served as associate director.

 The film is a loose adaptation of the play, as it includes the extreme amounts of sexuality and violence characteristic of Troma, as well as a revised ending.
 The film's title is a blend of "Troma" and "Romeo and Juliet".

 Plot

 Set in modern-day Manhattan, the film begins with the narrator (Lemmy of Motörhead) introducing two families: the rich Capulets and the poor Ques.

 At the center of these families are Tromeo Que and Juliet Capulet.
-Tromeo lives in squalor with his poor father Monty and works at a tattoo parlor with his cousin Benny and friend Murray.
+Tromeo lives in squalor with his poor, alcoholic father Monty and works at a tattoo parlor with his cousin Benny and friend Murray.
 Juliet is sequestered in her family's mansion, watched over by her abusive father Cappy, passive mother Ingrid, and overprotective cousin Tyrone, all the while being sexually satisfied by family servant Ness (Debbie Rochon).

-Both Tromeo and Juliet are trapped in cases of unrequited love: Tromeo lusts for the big-bosomed, promiscuous Rosie; Juliet is engaged to wealthy meat tycoon London Arbuckle as prelude to an arranged marriage.
+Both Tromeo and Juliet are trapped in cases of unrequited love: Tromeo lusts for the big-bosomed, promiscuous Rosie; Juliet is subjected into marrying wealthy meat tycoon London Arbuckle by her father who hopes of completing his mafia family tree.

-In the meantime, a bloody brawl between Murray and Sammy Capulet catches the attention of Detective Ernie Scalus, who gathers the heads of the two families together and declares that they will be held personally accountable for any further breaches of the peace.
+In the meantime, an intense duel between Murray and Sammy Capulet catches the attention of Detective Ernie Scalus, who gathers the heads of the two families together and declares that they will be held personally accountable for any further breaches of the peace.
 Almost immediately afterward, Monty and Cappy start threatening each other with weapons.
-Sammy gets caught in the window of Monty's speeding car, where he is thrown head-first into a fire hydrant and gradually dies.
+Sammy, on the other hand, gets caught in the window of Monty's speeding car, where he is thrown head-first into a fire hydrant and gradually dies.

 On the insistence of Murray and Benny, Tromeo attends the Capulets' masquerade ball in the hopes of meeting Rosie, only to find another man performing cunnilingus on her.
 Tromeo staggers around the party in disillusion until he locks eyes with Juliet.
 The two instantly fall for each other and share a dance until an angry Tyrone chases him out of the house.

 Tromeo and Juliet continue to be enamored by one another from afar.
 Cappy, disgusted at his daughter's active libido, forcefully imprisons her in a plastic cage as punishment.
 Eventually, Tromeo sneaks into the house of Capulet and the two meet once again.
 After proclaiming their love for each other both verbally and physically, they agree to be married.
 Juliet breaks her engagement with Arbuckle and, with the help of Father Lawrence, the two are married in secrecy the next day.